-Mount Everest, the highest peak in the world attracts a lot of visitors throughout the year.
-The base camp is rudimentary campsites at the base of Mount Everest that is use by mountain climbers during their ascent and descent; they are also visited by hikers.
-The foot of the Everest holds two base camps, the North base camp and The south base camp, situated on the north ridge (China) and south ridge (Nepal) respectively.
-The South Base Camp in Nepal is situated at a height of 5,364m (17,598ft), while the North Base Camp in Tibet is at an altitude of 5,150m (16,900ft).
+Mount Everest the highest peak in the world attracts a lot of visitors throughout the year.
+The Base Camp is rudimentary campsites at the Base of Mount Everest that is use by mountain climbers during their ascent and descent; they are also visited by hikers.
+The foot of the Mount Everest holds two Base Camp, the North base camp and The south base camp, situated on the north ridge (China) and south ridge (Nepal) respectively.
+The Mount Everest South Base Camp in Nepal is situated at a height of 5,364m (17,598ft), while the Mount Everest North Base Camp in Tibet is at an altitude of 5,150m (16,900ft).

 North Base Camp

 North Base Camp is situated on the Chinese-Tibetan side of the border.
 To visit North Base Camp, a permit is required from the Chinese government on top of the permit required to visit Tibet.
 Such permits could be arranged by the travel agencies in Lhasa as a part of the tour package that included hiring a vehicle, driver, and guide.

 The North Base Camp is accesse by vehicle through a 100 km road branching to the South from the Friendship Highway near Shelkar.
 It was also possible to trek up from the tourist camp, but only when properly acclimatized.